stedwick/docker-dashboard/README.md

     $ brew install docker tmux watch
     $ pip-python3 install tmuxomatic
     ```
 1. Run from inside Tmux.
-Edit docker.mux to customize
+Edit docker.mux to customize.
     ```bash
     $ tmux
     $ tmuxomatic docker.mux
+    ```
+1. See azure.mux for how to adjust your environment for a remote Docker machine.
+    ```bash
+    $ tmuxomatic azure.mux
     ```